Working together to keep the complicated simple

 Simplicity – you no longer need to ask for VAT receipts for tiny items of expenditure, and don’t need to worry whether your purchases are standard rated, zero rated, or exempt.

-Time Saving – most businesses typically have a few sales invoices, but many more purchase invoices…you don’t need to worry about the purchases.
+Time Saving – most businesses typically have a few sales invoices, but many more purchase invoices, with this scheme you don’t need to worry about the purchases.

 Profitable (this is virtually never true anymore for contractors/freelancers since the introduction of “limited cost trader” rules) – if you make negligible standard rated purchases, you can end up making a profit from VAT.
 However, with 16.5% FRS rate for limited cost traders you’ll virtually always find the output VAT pocketed on sales will be dwarfed by input VAT you can’t reclaim.